hannabacave/logistic_module/docs/documentation/mandelbrot.rst

 - An animation zooming into the set ;

-- The Mandelbrot set in 3D ;
+- An interactive vizualisation of the Mandelbrot set in 3D.

-- An animation rotating the fractal.
+- An animation rotating the 3D fractal to show the link between the Mandelbrot set and the bofurcation diagram.

 Mandelbrot in 2D
 -------------------